A rice and okra side dish with bacon and vegetables, made easy with the Instant Pot!

 Give it a toss.

-Stir in stock.
-I'm using a regular salted version, so I'll season it as needed once it's finished, instead of adding any here.
+Stir in stock, scraping up any browned bits from the bottom of the pot.
+I'm using a regular salted stock, so I'll season it as needed once it's finished, instead of adding any here.

 Give it a stir.

 Cancel sauté function on pot, seal and set on HIGH for 6 minutes.
-The setting for rice on this pot is for 6 minutes, though I think my Instant Pot has different timing of their preset button.
+The setting for rice on this pot is for 6 minutes, though my Instant Pot has longer timing on their preset button.
 Just use manual for 6 minutes.

 Open pot and fluff with a fork.
 Taste and add salt, pepper and Cajun or Creole seasoning as needed and serve.